Announcing... The 2020

 Lackawanna Reads Objectives

-- To introduce and create a united social and academic experience for incoming freshmen, returning students, faculty, staff and administration… the entire college community.
+- To introduce and create a united social and academic experience for incoming freshmen, returning students, faculty, staff, and administration… the entire college community.

-- To encourage critical thinking skills for the entire student body by open discussion on a common theme.
+- To encourage critical thinking skills for the entire student body by an open discussion on a common theme.